Health care systems by country: Norway

 physical and mental health for all and dental health for children under the age of 16.
 Hospitals are paid by the state and doctor visit fees are capped at a fairly low rate.
 Short-term prescriptions for medication are market price, but long-term prescriptions, defined as more than three months a year, are eligible for a large discount.
 In addition, a yearly cap applies for people with high medical expenses.

 Some health care is private.
 For example, most adults use private dental care, whereas the public system only treats people, for a normal fee, when they have free capacity.
 Health-related plastic surgery (like burn damage) is covered by the public system, while cosmetic surgery in general is private.
 There are a number of private psychologists, there are also some private general practice doctors and specialists.

 Public health care is financed by a special-purpose income tax on the order of 8–11%, loosely translated as "public benefits fee" (Norwegian: "trygdeavgift og Folketrygden").
 This can be considered a mandatory public insurance, covering not only health care but also loss of income during sick leave, public pension, unemployment benefits, benefits for single parents and a few others.
 The system is supposed to be self-financing from the taxes.

 Norwegian citizens living in Norway are automatically covered, even if they never had taxable income.
 Norwegian citizens living and working abroad (taxable elsewhere and therefore not paying the "public benefits fee" to Norway) are covered for up to one year after they move abroad, and must pay an estimated market cost for public health care services.
 Non-citizens such as foreign visitors are covered in full.

 According to WHO, total health care expenditure in 2005 was 9% of GDP and paid 84% by government, 15% by private out-of-pocket and ≈1% by other private sources.

 Poland

-In Poland, healthcare is delivered through a publicly funded healthcare system, which is free for all citizens, and this is enshrined in Article 68 of the Constitution of Poland.
+In Poland, healthcare is delivered through a publicly funded healthcare system enshrined in Article 68 of the Constitution of Poland.
+Employers contribute ~1750PLN per month per employee, people collecting unemployment are covered, and self employed people are compelled to pay either a temporarily lowered or the full 1750PLN rate.
 Poland's expenditure on healthcare was 6.7% of GDP in 2012 or $900 per capita.
 The public spending rate for Poland in 2012 was 72% – in-line with the OECD average.
 A number of private medical complexes also complement public healthcare institutions nationwide.